 Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement.
-3.1 Fifth Amended and Restated Memorandum and Articles of Association of the Registrant, as currently in effect.
+3.1+ Fifth Amended and Restated Memorandum and Articles of Association of the Registrant, as currently in effect.
 4.1 Form of Deposit Agreement.
 4.2 Form of American Depository Receipt (included in Exhibit 4.1).
 4.3 Registrant's Specimen Certificate for Ordinary Shares.
 5.1 Opinion of Walkers.
-10.1# ASLAN Pharmaceuticals Limited 2014 Employee Share Option Scheme Plan.
-10.2# ASLAN Pharmaceuticals Limited 2017 Employee Share Option Plan 1.
-10.3# ASLAN Pharmaceuticals Pte.
+10.1#+ ASLAN Pharmaceuticals Limited 2014 Employee Share Option Scheme Plan.
+10.2#+ ASLAN Pharmaceuticals Limited 2017 Employee Share Option Plan 1.
+10.3#+ ASLAN Pharmaceuticals Pte.
 Ltd. 2017 SMT Long Term Incentive Plan.
-10.4 Collaboration and License Agreement, dated July 12, 2011, by and between ASLAN Pharmaceuticals Pte.
+10.4† License Agreement, dated January 3, 2018, by and between ASLAN Pharmaceuticals Pte.
 Ltd. and Array BioPharma Inc. 10.5† Amended Development and License Agreement, dated December 21, 2015, by and between ASLAN Pharmaceuticals Pte.
 Ltd. and Almirall, S.A.
-10.6 License Agreement, dated May 12, 2014, by and between ASLAN Pharmaceuticals Pte.
+10.6† License Agreement, dated May 12, 2014, by and between ASLAN Pharmaceuticals Pte.
 Ltd. and CSL Limited, as amended.
 10.7† Licensing and Research Collaboration Agreement, dated October 10, 2016, by and between ASLAN Pharmaceuticals Pte.
 Ltd. and Nanyang Technological University, as amended.
-10.8 Tenancy Agreement in Respect of Unit #12-03 83, Clemenceau Avenue, UE Square, Singapore 239920, dated July 25, 2016, by and between ASLAN Pharmaceuticals Pte.
+10.8+ Tenancy Agreement in Respect of Unit #12-03 83, Clemenceau Avenue, UE Square, Singapore 239920, dated July 25, 2016, by and between ASLAN Pharmaceuticals Pte.
 Ltd. and United Engineers Limited.
-21.1 Subsidiaries of the Registrant.
+10.9# Form of Indemnity Agreement by and between ASLAN Pharmaceuticals Limited and each director and executive officer.
+21.1+ Subsidiaries of the Registrant.
 23.1 Consent of independent registered public accounting firm.
 23.2 Consent of Walkers (included in Exhibit 5.1).
-24.1 Power of Attorney (included on signature page to this registration statement). with the - of this exhibit (indicated by asterisks) have been omitted pursuant to a request for confidential treatment and have been separately filed Securities and Exchange Commission.
+24.1 Power of Attorney (included on signature page to this registration statement). + Portion with the Securities and Exchange Commission.
 To be filed by amendment.

-Management contract or compensatory plan, contract or agreement
+Management contract or compensatory plan, contract or agreement.
+Previously filed. #